Homemade Italian Sausage

 Instructions

-• When finished grinding, mix meat with red wine and red wine vinegar using your hands, a meat mixer or the paddle attachment of a stand mixer.
+• When finished grinding, mix the meat with the red wine and red wine vinegar using your hands, a meat mixer or the paddle attachment of a stand mixer.
 An electric hand mixer will not work for this purpose.
-Place mixture back into the freezer for 20 minutes.
+Place the mixture back into the refrigerator for 20-30 minutes.

-• Hang them out to dry!
+• Optional: Traditional sausage making calls for curing the links.
 Be creative with how you chose to dry your meat.
 I would suggest doing this inside or in a garage instead of outdoors due to insects and other animals wanting to nibble on your hard work.
 As previously mentioned, I used my laundry drying rack and aluminum foil.
 Also place a towel underneath the drying rack to catch any drips.
-Allow to dry for 2-3 hours.
+Allow to cure for 2-3 hours.
+If you see any air bubbles you can puncture them with a sterilized sewing needle, although they won't cause any problems if you leave them.

 Notes